 Stretching is a form of physical exercise in which a specific muscle or tendon or muscle group is deliberately flexed (stretched) in order to improve the muscle's felt elasticity and achieve comfortable muscle tone.
 The result is a feeling of increased muscle control, flexibility, range of motion, and alleviate cramps.
 Stretching can be dangerous when performed incorrectly.
 There are many techniques for stretching in general depending on which muscle group is being stretched.

 Soft Tissue Mobilisation/Mobilization

 I offer a variety of therapies, as I work with different modalities to keep your body and spirit in balance.
 I utilize an integrative and holistic approach to physical therapy with an emphasis on identifying and addressing current stressors that are affecting the physical body.
 All treatments are provided in the privacy of your own home.
-If you prefer, clinic hours are available PUSH San Diego in Hillcrest.
+If you prefer, clinic hours are available in Pacific Beach, San Diego.
 Packages are available.

 Home Exercise Program

 Individualized plan to achieve pain free range of motion and re-gain normal strength

 Yin Yoga poses apply moderate stress to the connective tissue - the tendons, fascia, and ligaments—with the aim of increasing circulation in the joints and improving flexibility.

 Fitness Yoga is a fitness program that incorporates stretch, strength & Yoga postures.
 Every element of Fitness Yoga is validated from a fitness perspective.
 Any one taking part in a Fitness Yoga class can expect to improve their strength and flexibility.
 Before starting your yoga journey we will have a one-on-one live consultation on Google Hangouts or Phone.
 Together, we will discuss your strengths, challenges and goals in order to set an intention for your practice.